 Hot tip: to get the cream off the beaters gentle tap them against each other, instead of the side of the bowl so as not to knock the air out of your whipped cream.

 Scrap the cream into the strawberry mix and gently fold to combine, taking care to keep as much air as possible in the cream.
-Transfer to storage container, cover and freeze for four hours, or until firm.
+Transfer to a storage container, cover and freeze for four hours, or until firm.

 How to serve